Skip To Content

 When client applications request imagery, they define the required projection.
 The mosaic dataset knows the projection of the mosaic dataset (used for searching the rasters) as well as the projection of the source rasters.
 The pixels are transformed with a single projection—from source to destination.
 The required projection transformations are explicitly defined, but in cases where the source and destination have different datums, different datum transforms may exist.

 To ensure that the appropriate datum transform is used, a datum transform table is created within the mosaic dataset.
 When rasters are added to a mosaic dataset, the appropriate default datum transforms are added so that a suitable datum is used.
-If a specific datum transform should be used, then it is necessary to explicitly define it.
+If a specific datum transform should be used, it is necessary to explicitly define it.
 This can be done by defining the required datum transform in the Geographic Coordinate System Transformations parameter in the mosaic dataset's properties.

 Note that when creating a derived mosaic dataset, the datum transform tables from the source mosaic datasets are not copied across, so it is important when using imagery in different datums to review this table and add as necessary.